Oryx: a Scalable Sequence Model for Many-Agent Coordination in Offline MARL: Conclusion

 \section{Conclusion}

 In this work, we introduced Oryx, a novel algorithm explicitly designed to address the critical challenges of coordination amongst many agents in offline MARL.
-Our primary contribution is the derivation of a sequential policy updating scheme that leverages implicit constraint Q-learning \citep{Yang2021BelieveWY} and the advantage decomposition theorem~\citep{kuba2021settling}.
-By integrating this sequential ICQ-based updating mechanism with a modified version of the Sable network~\citep{Mahjoub2024SableAP}, Oryx effectively mitigates two fundamental problems in offline MARL: extrapolation error and miscoordination.
+We derived a sequential policy updating scheme that leverages implicit constraint Q-learning \citep{Yang2021BelieveWY} and the advantage decomposition theorem~\citep{kuba2021settling}.
+By integrating this sequential ICQ-based updating scheme with a modified version of the Sable network~\citep{Mahjoub2024SableAP}, Oryx effectively mitigates two fundamental problems in offline MARL: extrapolation error and miscoordination.
 Our extensive empirical evaluation across diverse benchmarks—including SMAC, RWARE, Multi-Agent MuJoCo, and Connector—demonstrates that Oryx consistently achieves state-of-the-art results.
 Notably, Oryx excels in scenarios characterised by high agent densities and complex coordination requirements, distinguishing it from prior approaches for offline multi-agent learning.
-To help spur the field in this direction, we make all our datasets on Connector, with up to 50 agents, openly accessible to the community, a valuable contribution in and of itself.
+To help accelerate research in this direction, we make all our datasets on Connector, with up to 50 agents, openly accessible to the community.

-Overall, Oryx represents a significant advancement in offline MARL and could provide useful insights for deploying coordinated multi-agent systems in real-world applications where environmental interaction is constrained or prohibitively expensive.

-\paragraph{Limitations and future work} While Oryx performs robustly across diverse research benchmarks with great potential for application, its evaluation remains far from the true complexity of offline MARL in large-scale real-world industrial settings.
-Future work may explore the extension of Oryx to hybrid offline-online settings and investigate its applicability and effectiveness across broader and more varied domains, including real-world applications.
+\paragraph{Limitations and future work} While Oryx demonstrates robust performance across diverse research benchmarks, its evaluation is naturally limited compared to the true complexity of large-scale, real-world industrial settings.
+Consequently, important future work includes extending Oryx to hybrid offline-online settings and evaluating its effectiveness in broader, more varied domains, particularly real-world applications.
+Furthermore, our work introduces autoregressive policies to offline MARL, demonstrating the significant promise of utlising such policies in other architectures and setups.
+Future research could extend existing and novel offline MARL methods to utilise autoregressive policies~\citep{fu2022revisiting} and sequence models.
+Integrating diverse offline learning techniques into this paradigm may lead to the discovery of even more effective sequence models for multi-agent coordination.